Euphorbia acanthothamnos

-Euphorbia acanthothamnos, is a species of flowering plant, belonging to the family Euphorbiaceae.
+Euphorbia acanthothamnos, Greek spiny spurge, is a species of flowering plant, belonging to the family Euphorbiaceae.

 Description

-It is a shrub that reaches 30 cm in height.
+It is a shrub that reaches 40 cm in height.
 It forms a thorny cushion that blooms from March to June.
 It grows mainly in limestone areas.

 Distribution

 It is endemic to the eastern Mediterranean, Crete, Greece, and Turkey.
 It grows from sea level to more than 2000 meters.